KevinWMatthews/blog_jekyll/_drafts/matching-in-rust.md

 TODO Research error: cannot move out of borrowed content.
+Update: I think I have this now.
+TODO remove `println!()` from examples.
+It coerces values.

 We have a reference to an `Option`.
 We're trying to dereference this, which either copies or moves the value behind the reference?
 I don't know.
 I guess it tries to move, but it can't because this is on the heap.
 Play with this.

+TODO apply to tuples?

 ## Source